How to employ an apprentice

 Step by step guide

-Before taking on an apprentice or a trainee you must register your business with Traineeship Apprenticeship Services (TAS).
+Before taking on an apprentice or a trainee you'll need to register to employ and train them.

 2. Find the right person

 - contacting a Group Training Organisation (GTO)

 ANPs are contracted by the Australian Government to help employers with signing up to a training contract and advising whether they are eligible for any incentives.

 4. Sign a training contract